ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

-   5. For each record returned, parse the result as a series of "tag=value" pairs, i.e., the same overall format as the policy record (see {#formal-definition}).
+   5. For each record returned, parse the result as a series of "tag=value" pairs, i.e., the same overall format as the policy record (see Section 6.4).
 In particular, the "v=DMARC1;" tag is mandatory and MUST appear first in the list.
 Discard any that do not pass this test.

    6. If the result includes no TXT resource records that pass basic parsing, a positive determination of the external reporting